DenchiSoft/VTubeStudio/README.md

 | [VTS-Sharp](https://github.com/FomTarro/VTS-Sharp) | [Skeletom](https://www.twitter.com/FomTarro) | Library | A Unity/C# library for use by other plugin authors which implements the VTube Studio WebSocket API. |
 | [node-red-contrib-vts](https://github.com/eslym/node-red-contrib-vts) | [0nepeop1e](https://github.com/eslym) | Library | A library package which provides node for Node-RED to integrate with VTube Studio |

-## Status

-:warning: <b>API documentation is finalized and fully implemented.
-You can currently use the API with the beta version of VTube Studio.
-If you have questions or feedback, please post in the public API channel in the [VTS Discord](https://discord.gg/VTubeStudio).</b> :warning:

 # API Details